alfredohernandezinostroza/MetaSpread/paper.md

     affiliation: 1
   - name: Erida Gjini
     orcid: 0000-0002-0493-3102
+    equal-contrib: false
+    corresponding: false # (This is how to denote the corresponding author)
     affiliation: 2
-    corresponding: true # (This is how to denote the corresponding author)
 affiliations:
  - name: Department of Biomedical Engineering, Instituto Superior Tecnico, University of Lisbon, Lisbon, Portugal
    index: 1